 Teaching infrastructures for the Bachelor's degree programme in Geological Sciences are located in the three structures of the Department of Earth Sciences "A. Desio".
-The main teaching areas are: Geology and Paleontology (via Mangiagalli, 34); Mineralogy, Petrography, Geochemistry and Mineral Fields (via Botticelli, 23); Geophysics (via Cicognara, 7).
-Exercises for Minerals and Rocks Laboratory, Introduction to Geology and Laboratory (including Geological Cartography), Paleontology and Laboratory take place in dedicated teaching laboratories.
+The main teaching areas are: Geology and Paleontology (via Mangiagalli, 34); Mineralogy, Petrography, Geochemistry and Mineral Fields and Geophysics (via Botticelli, 23); Exercises for Minerals and Rocks Laboratory, Introduction to Geology and Laboratory (including Geological Cartography), Paleontology and Laboratory take place in dedicated teaching laboratories.